 - The good debate – DEBATE ME!!!
 I LOVE IT!!
-Just remember to bring your wits with you; and don’t take anything said personal.
+Just remember to bring your wits with you, and don’t take anything said personally.

 - Critic Conversations – Give me your opinion.
-Be it about a movie you watched, a book your read, or my work.
+Be it about a movie you watched, a book you read, or my work.

 - Future/Goals – This type of conversation is IMPORTANT to me for business and any personal romantic relationships.
 I have friends who I touch on future goals with, both theirs and my own.

 - The General “we are buddies” conversations – Laughing and goofing off.
 I live for these.